 5. Day-to-day management of property

 A lot goes into the day-to-day management of rental properties – more than you might realise if you’re new to investing.

 Here’s an overview of all the day-to-day tasks a property manager will take care of:

 - Collecting rent and managing arrears

 - Performing routine inspections

 - Arranging repairs and maintenance (utilising established relationships with trusted contractors)

 - Paying accounts and fees such as strata levies and council rates

 - Preparing reports and financial statements.

 Property management fees are generally very reasonable for the service that you receive.
-Also keep in mind that fees can be claimed against your tax at the end of each financial year.
+Also, keep in mind that fees can be claimed against your tax at the end of each financial year.
 Read our tax tips for property investors for prudent advice on expenses you can claim at EOFY.